nyummvc/Cross-Safe/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-What things you need to install the software.

 python 3.5
 tensorflow >= 1.4